slow0walker/C_primer_plus/README.md

 # C_primer_plus
 The solution to the exercise
-# My Project
+# My journey to c

-This is a simple project.
+This is a fantastic journey.

-## Features
+## No pain,no gain
-- Fast
+- All is going well
-- Easy to use
+- Everything is gong better
-- Written in C
+- slow is fast